-See subsections 707-120(1) and (3) and subsections 707-125(1) to (3) of ITAA 1997.
+See subsections 707-120(1) and (3) and subsections 707-125(1) to (3) of the ITAA 1997.

-Same business Same business transfer tests for companies In these circumstances: Test the joining entity's business at these points: 1.
+Same business transfer tests for companies In these circumstances: Test the joining entity's busine these points: 1.
 The joining entity made the loss for an income year starting after 30 June 1999. just before the end of the income year in which the loss was made the year of ownership change if that year started before the trial year, and the trial year.
 Note: Companies whose total income for an income year is more than \$100 million cannot satisfy the same business test for the same business test period.
-2. The joining entity made the loss for an income year starting before 1 July 1999. just before the ownership or control tests were first failed or, if the company is unable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of the ITAA 1997, and the trial year.
-Note: Companies whose total income for an income year is more than \$100 million cannot satisfy the same business test throughout the trial year (even if the company carries on the same business).
+This applies to tax losses incurred, and net capital losses made, in income years commencing on or after 1 July 2005.
+2. The joining entity made the loss for an income year starting before 1 July 1999. ■ just before the ownership or control tests were first failed or, if the company is unable to point to the actual time the ownership test was failed, just before the relevant default test time shown within the table to section 165-13 of the ITAA 1997, and ■ the trial year.